psse-cpu/space-impakto/README.md

 Space Impakto
 =============

-Space Impact clone, with code hopefully :pray: understandable by freshmen-level SE students.
+Space Impact clone, from scratch, no engines :scream:

+The code is hopefully :pray: understandable by freshmen-level SE students.

 - functions
 - objects